davodaslanifakor/modaltor/README.md

       resizeWidth:{
         type:Object,
       },
-      // this is for anaimating modal
+      // this is for animating modal
-      // :animation-panel='modal-slide-right'
+      // :animation-panel='slide-right'
-      // :animation-panel='modal-slide-left'
+      // :animation-panel='slide-left'
-      // :animation-panel='modal-slide-top'
+      // :animation-panel='slide-top'
-      // :animation-panel='modal-slide-bottom'
+      // :animation-panel='slide-bottom'
       animationPanel:{
         type: String,
         required: false,
         default: 'modal-fade'
       },
-      // this is for anaimating animationParent modal
+      // this is for animating animationParent modal
-      // :animation-parent='modal-scale'
+      // :animation-parent='scale'
       animationParent:{
         type: String,
         required: false,
         default: 'modal-fade'
       },
-      // this is for bgcolor overlay
+      // this is for color overlay
       bgOverlay:{
         type: String,
         required: false,
         default: '#fff'
       },
-      // this is for bgcolor panel
+      // this is for color panel
       bgPanel:{
         type: String,
         required: false,